sbelalouibertot/react-custom-boilerplate/README.md

 ![Redux tree](?)

+## Routing strategy 🔀

+I used [React Router](https://reactrouter.com/web/guides/quick-start).
+You can see below a simplified chart, including main components, actions and related urls.
+Urls changes during navigation are made with the <Link /> element when possible, either with history.push().
+To differenciate a manual url change from an automatic change (user click), I compare the action type (push, replace or pop) of history and process my redux actions differently.

 ## Unit tests ✔️

 Tests have been coded with Jest and are available in the `__tests__` folder.

+Most of them are functional tests : dom content is analyzed after rendering components with different props and store data.

 As logic is in a 'container' component, that renders a unique display element, it it possible to test logic & view separately.

 -   Logic : Test dom output using a mocked redux initial state (if needed)
 -   View : Test dom output using different props value.
 Also, as callbacks are passed to the display element props, it is pretty easy to test if they're succesfully called after a user interaction.

+Also, user actions can be simulated (e.g user click when opening a message).
+Some libraries/files are mocked to focus the tests on the behaviour of the component itself.

+You will find also unit tests (isolated functions tests with different combinaisons of input parameters).

 ## Performances 📈